yxni98/EMNLP_2022/_pages/venue.md

 **Security**

 As one of the most cosmopolitan and multicultural cities in the world, home to over 200 different nationalities, Abu Dhabi is an advocate for peace and stability, and proud to be a connecting hub between East and West.
-- Ranked in the 10 safest cities by Aon Hewitt, with low crime rates, a stable government and a department of Abu Dhabi Police dedicated entirely to visitors.
+- Ranked in the 10 safest cities by Aon Hewitt, with low crime rates, a stable government, and a department of Abu Dhabi Police dedicated entirely to visitors.

 **Taxation**